 - Have your pet microchipped with up-to-date registration and keep current identification tags on your pets at all times.

-- Wipe off your dog’s legs and stomach when he comes in out of the rain.
-Antifreeze or other chemicals can harm your pet if he ingests them while licking his paws.
+- Wipe off your dog’s legs and stomach when they comes in out of the rain.
+Antifreeze or other chemicals can harm your pet if they ingest them while licking their paws.

 - Pets should have a warm place to sleep, away from all drafts, on a nice pet bed, cushion, or a palette of blankets.

 - Keep your pets indoors.
 They are safer inside.

 - Help your pet cope with cool and wet weather with a sweater or coat made for their size.

 - Keep an eye on older or ill pets as they are more sensitive to colder weather.

 - Brush your dog regularly to promote a healthier coat and circulation.
 Heaters make the air inside dry during the colder months, which depletes moisture from your dog’s skin and fur.